COM109-CW2-Group-1/cw2-website/README.md

 ## How to Run

-1. Clone the repository by copying the web URL/SSH key
+1. Clone the repository by copying the `web URL` OR `SSH key` and entering `git clone <URL/SSH>` into your terminal.
-2. Run `start views/index.html` in terminal to load the webpage into your browser
+2. Locate the repository and run `start views/index.html` on the root directory (`CW2-website`) in terminal to load the webpage into your browser.

 ---